 Yes, we will have a burn on Saturday night!

 Yes!
 Please contact email@example.com or apply for an Art Grant here if you would like to burn your art at POrtalBurn.
 Our Art Leads will help you make sure your Art meets fire safety guidelines as well.

 You’ll find guidelines for Fire Safety, Inspections, and Burn Barrels here.

 I want to make art.
 Tell me more about art!

-Are Grant applications for 2018 are now closed, but if you want to bring art, and don’t need a grant, we want that too!
-If you would like your art placed on the map, contact our Art Leads at firstname.lastname@example.org.
-And you can still get funding to decorate one of our infamous POrtalPotties!
-Go here for more info.
+Are Grant applications for 2018 are now closed.
+If you want to bring art, and don’t need a grant, we want that too!
+If you have any questions about bringing your art to POrtalBurn, please contact our Art Leads at firstname.lastname@example.org.

 What is funded by an art grant?

 If you want to know the finer details about selection and funding for projects go here.

 We have an Art Grant Selection Committee comprised of awesome volunteers from the POrtalBurn community!
 Applications to be on the committee for 2018 are now closed.

 Will there be sound camps?